Tehmas Khan Football Stadium

 Tehmas Khan Football Stadium (sometimes called Tamas Khan Football Ground) is a historic football ground located at Faqeerabad, Peshawar, the capital of Khyber Pakhtunkhwa, Pakistan.
+The stadium has a capacity of around 6,000 people.

 Overview

-The stadium is located near the historic Shahi Bagh Peshawar, adjacent to Arbab Niaz Cricket Stadium and Peshawar Gymkhana Ground.
-It is popular among footballers and football tournaments are regularly played here.
-The stadium seats 6,000.
+The stadium is located near the historic Shahi Bagh, adjacent to Arbab Niaz Cricket Stadium and Peshawar Gymkhana Ground.
+It is popular among footballers and football tournaments are regularly staged here.
+The stadium seats 6,000 spectators.

 The 28th edition of National Football Challenge Cup was held here from 19 July to 4 August 2019.